 Tampa Bay Psychology Degrees, Schools, and Careers

 On its own, Tampa Bay is only the third-largest city in the state of Florida but when you consider the close proximity of St. Petersburg and Clearwater, the Tampa-St. Petersburg-Clearwater Metropolitan area is a hive of activity, opportunity, and employment, and psychologists are no exception.
-The BLS said that in May of 2014, there were 790 employed psychologists in the area and they were earning an annual average wage of between $71,200 and $88,110 depending on the specialty of the psychologist.
+The BLS said that in May of 2022, there were 1,170 employed psychologists in the area and they were earning an annual average wage of between $72,880 and $108,740 depending on the specialty of the psychologist.